Care Quality Commission - CQC Rated GOOD

 We have been informed by the National Screening Laboratory in Derby that there are on going significant delays to returning cervical screening results of up to 16 weeks.
 Please do not contact the Laboratory directly and please note we are not able to expedite results.

-Due to changes in the way ear care is commisioned, from September 1st ear syringing will no longer be available from Royal Primary Care or neighbouring practices.
+Due to changes in the way ear care is commisioned, ear syringing is no longer be available from Royal Primary Care or neighbouring practices.

 This leaflet provides you with information on ear care Ear Care